National Security (2003 film): Plot

-Two LAPD policemen, Hank Rafferty and Charlie Reed, investigate a warehouse heist and discover a gang of thieves, one of whom kills Charlie before they escape.
+As LAPD policemen Hank Rafferty and Charlie Reed investigate a warehouse heist by a gang of thieves, Charlie is killed before the thieves escape.
 Meanwhile, Earl Montgomery's lifelong dream to become a police officer is thwarted when he flunks police academy for accidentally causing an explosion.

-After Hank receives a warning from Detective Frank McDuff after interfering with the investigation of Charlie's death, he meets Earl when Hank notices him trying to get into his car after locking his keys inside.
-When Hank questions Earl, Earl race-baits and insults Hank to the point of getting himself arrested.
+Frustrated that Detective Frank McDuff won't allow Hank to aid in the investigation of Charlie's death, he sees Earl trying to get into his car after locking his keys inside.
+When Hank questions him, Earl race-baits and insults him until he tries to arrest him.
 A bumblebee comes along, to which Earl is allergic, causing him to panic.
-From afar, it appears as if Hank is brutalizing Earl when he is actually attempting to shoo the bee away by swatting it with his baton; a man catches the incident on videotape.
-Because of the incriminating evidence and a spiteful Earl lying about the accused brutalizing, Hank is terminated from the police force and charged with aggravated assault against Earl.
-He is sentenced to six months in prison.
+From afar, it seems that Hank is brutalizing Earl when he is actually shooing the bee away with his baton; a man catches the incident on video, which Earl spitefully lies about.
+Hank is fired from the police force and sentenced to six months in prison for assault.

-After being released, Hank takes a job as a security guard and continues investigating Charlie's death.
+After his release, Hank takes a job as a security guard and continues investigating Charlie's death.
 Noticing an alarm being tripped at a soda warehouse, Hank goes to investigate.
-Earl, who is working for the same security company, is on duty at the warehouse but is slacking off.
-Hank interrupts the heist, and a gunfight erupts with the thugs, during which Hank and Earl cross paths again.
-The two give chase to the thieves but are pulled over by the police for speeding.
+Earl, who works for the same security company, is on duty at the warehouse but is distracted by indulging in intimate roleplay with Lola.
+Hank interrupts the heist, and a gunfight erupts, during which Hank and Earl cross paths again.
+They give chase but are stopped for speeding.

 One of the thieves drops a cell phone, which leads them to a semi-trailer truck.
-Inside the truck, Hank and Earl find the thieves' van.
+Inside it, Hank and Earl find the thieves' van.
 Earl tries to hotwire the van but accidentally triggers the alarm, alerting the thieves.
-After a brief shootout, Hank and Earl drive the van out of the truck and escape by driving off the edge of the Vincent Thomas Bridge.
+After a brief shootout, Hank and Earl escape by driving the van out of the truck and off the edge of the Vincent Thomas Bridge.

-Inside the van are what look like ordinary beer kegs; Hank has them examined at a foundry, where they learn that the kegs are actually made of an atomic aerospace alloy, which is worth millions.
-Hank takes the van and the kegs to the house of his ex-girlfriend, Denise.
-They broke up after Hank was arrested, and Hank asks Earl to tell Denise the truth about the "assault".
-Earl promises, but when he sees that Denise is an attractive black woman, he breaks his promise and starts hitting on her, playing the victim again.
-This causes another fight between them, and Denise kicks both of them out.
-After a heated argument, Hank punches Earl in the face, before storming off.
-Later, the pair is cornered by police, learning that they are suspects in the earlier shootout.
-They escape and Hank realizes that the thieves must have an inside man in the police department.
+The van contains seemingly ordinary beer kegs; however at a foundry they discover they are actually made of an atomic aerospace alloy worth millions.
+They hide the van and the kegs in Hank's ex-girlfriend Denise's garage.
+As they broke up when Hank was convicted, Hank asks Earl to tell Denise the truth about the "assault".
+Earl promises, but when he sees she is an attractive black woman, he instead hits on her, playing the victim again.
+This causes another fight between them, and Denise kicks them both out.

+After a heated argument, Hank punches Earl in the face before storming off.
+Later, the pair is cornered by police, as they are suspects in the earlier shootout.
+They escape, as Earl manages to punch Hank back in retaliation, and Hank realizes the thieves must have a mole in the police department.